Agriculture

 In conclusion, irrigation is essential for the healthy growth of crops.
 Multiple irrigation systems can be used to provide water to crops.
 Farmers must adopt efficient irrigation techniques so that their crops get sufficient water during their growth phase while being sustainable.

-Frequently Asked Questions on What is Irrigation?
+Frequently Asked Questions On What is Irrigation?
 Its Types, Methods, and Importance in India

 1. What is irrigation?